xyxxyxxy/exy/README.md

 The file path must meet two conditions for this feature to work:

-1. Contains site name (case insensitive).
+1. Contains site name `YouTube` or `BitChute` (case insensitive).
-2. Followed by video ID in brackets `[]`.
+2. Followed by a video ID in brackets `[]`.

-Working examples:
+If a video is detected, a link will be generated and checked.
+This avoids adding links to deleted or otherwise unavailable videos.

+Examples:

 - `/media/YouTube/Me at the zoo [jNQXAC9IVRw].mp4`
 - `/media/youtube/[jNQXAC9IVRw] Me at the zoo.mp4`